yasmeenataa/Food-Planner-APP/README.md

  2) Yasmeen Ataa

+ # Technologies :

+ 1) Java.
+ 2) MVP as architectural pattern.
+ 3) Room for local Storage.
+ 4) Retrofit and GSON For Networking .
+ 5) ViewBinding.
+ 6) LiveData And MutableLiveData.
+ 7) RxJava for Threading.
+ 8) Firebase Authintication for login and SignUp.
+ 9) Firebase RealTime for online Storage and retrival of Data.
+ 10) Glide for display Images.
+ 11) Navigation Component.
+ 12) YouTubePlayer For play the Vedioes.

  #  Full Scenario In App

    ### 1) Splash Screen with Simple Design include lottie animation and App Name and Slogan